IngridMorstrad/IngridMorstrad.github.io/content/posts/activities/2023-01-15-january-review.md

 Completed every goal 100%, which I'm happy with.
 3 habits per day is VERY achievable.
 The two exercises (running + push-ups/pull-ups) can be clubbed together, which leaves only 1 habit, which isn't really too much to ask for.
 Rather than set a reading goal, setting a goal to learn a technical skill through reading a book & implementing worked really well.
-Books take really long to read, which makes me realize I should budget more time for such goals.
+Books take really long to read, which makes me realize I should budget more time for reading goals.
 I tend to underestimate and feel deflated when the goal isn't achieved.

 **Warm-ups:** I didn't really believe in warm-ups, but I've noticed that running at 7 mph right from the get-go is quite hard.
 Running at a slower pace for around 0.8 miles lets me run the rest at 7 mph pretty easily.
 Similarly, I notice doing a few lat pull downs make pull-ups seem less riskier.
 **Sleep:** is super important.
 I added a stretch goal to do 1 chapter of Crafting Interpreters per day, but when hours of sleep were falling below 7 hours consistently, I had to give that one up (4 days missed, 9 days done approx.).
 **Active recall:** Accidentally started doing this when I read a chapter of Crafting Interpreters on one day, and procrastinated on the implementation.
 It worked better than I planned, so I incorporated this into the reading of the book.

 ### Goal specific
 **Running:** I need to also include some long (> 30 min), slow (< 6 mph) runs in my routine.
 That should have more of an impact on my 5k speed than running 2 miles really quickly.